julia-king-edu/so-24_smda_project/README.md

     /data: Contains datasets generated & used in analysis

+    /img: Contains the visualizations generated in the jupyter notebooks

     /presentation: Contains files used to generate the project presentation on 03.07.2024 and the registration

     /report: Contains the files used to generate the report handed in on 21.08.2024